-Climate Change is Tightening Insurance Markets.
+Climate Change Is Tightening Insurance Markets.
 That’s No Good for the Solar Industry

 Simply put, the insurance industry makes money by receiving more in premium payments than it has to pay out in claims.
 To do so, insurers analyze the risk associated with certain properties and price premiums accordingly.
 (While there are different types of solar insurance, this article focuses on property insurance, which protects projects from physical damage.)

-Because the probability that something goes catastrophically — and expensively — awry is relatively slim for an entire portfolio of projects, insurers can generally make a profit by charging clients premiums and paying out a lower amount of money in claims.
+Because the probability that something will go catastrophically — and expensively — awry is relatively slim for an entire portfolio of projects, insurers can generally make a profit by charging clients premiums and paying out a lower amount of money in claims.

-But in recent years, insurers haven’t seen the profits they’d like.
-So, they’ve begun to charge higher premiums, a change in the industry that’s called a “hardening” market.
-Climate change is expected to sharpen that trend because damages become more likely.
+But in recent years, insurers haven’t seen the level of profits they’d like.
+So they’ve begun to charge higher premiums, a change in the industry that’s called a “hardening” market.
+Climate change is expected to sharpen that trend because damages will become more likely.

-Within the group of insurers that underwrite solar projects, there’s also been growing realization of the threats to such projects.
-Many experts attribute the 2019 West Texas hail case as the impetus, but wildfires in California and natural disasters elsewhere have also raised concerns.
+Within the group of insurers that underwrite solar projects, there’s also been a growing realization of the threats to such projects.
+Many experts cite the 2019 West Texas hail case as the impetus, but wildfires in California and natural disasters elsewhere have also raised concerns.

-“The view was, for solar specifically, ‘Oh, this stuff just lays there.
+“The view was, for solar specifically, ‘Oh, this stuff just [sits] there.
 What can really happen?” said Kane, who previously worked as an underwriter for renewable energy projects.

 Now, insurers have a greater understanding of physical threats to renewables projects and are correcting for what Kane called “unsophisticated underwriting in the beginning.”